-Consideration for enrolment will be given to:
+Consideration for enrolment is given to

-- Students from local Catholic schools
+- Students from local Catholic primary schools

-- Daughters of ex-students
+- Daughters and grand daughters of former students

 - Students who are committed to the Catholic faith

-The following further criteria will be considered holistically:
+The following further criteria will be considered holistically

 - Acceptance of the College Mission and Vision Statement